1. Introduction

 -

-If p_standard, p_constrained_high, or p_high equals 100%, then the computed value is standard, constrained-high, or high, respectively.
+If p_standard, p_constrained_high, or p_no_limit equals 100%, then the computed value is standard, constrained-high, or no-limit, respectively.

 -

-Otherwise, the computed value is dynamic-range-limit-mix(), with parameters standard, constrained-high, and high, in that order, and percentages p_standard, p_constrained_high, and p_high, omitting parameters with a percentage equal to 0%.
+Otherwise, the computed value is dynamic-range-limit-mix(), with parameters standard, constrained-high, and no-limit, in that order, and percentages p_standard, p_constrained_high, and p_no_limit, omitting parameters with a percentage equal to 0%.

 Tests